MicrosoftDocs/azure-docs/articles/healthcare-apis/fhir/overview-of-search.md

 ### Resource-specific parameters

-With the FHIR service in the AAzure Health Data Services, we support almost all [resource-specific search parameters](https://www.hl7.org/fhir/searchparameter-registry.html) defined by the FHIR specification.
+With the FHIR service in the Azure Health Data Services, we support almost all [resource-specific search parameters](https://www.hl7.org/fhir/searchparameter-registry.html) defined by the FHIR specification.
 The only search parameters we don’t support are available in the links below:

 * [STU3 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/Stu3/unsupported-search-parameters.json)